 Well, I’m happy to report that after taking the hose out and repositioning both the hose, a silicon hose from BakerBM, and putting the clamp in the right place, to full tightness, the idle performance is pretty much spot on.

 I’ve no idea how I missed something so clearly wrong for so long.
-Looking at some older pictures of the engine bay, I think the clamp was in the right place originally and simply not tight enough.
+However, looking at some older pictures of the engine bay, I think the clamp was in the right place originally and simply not tight enough.
 I’ll certainly be paying more attention in future.